MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Private or internal names ###

-In many cases, a name is intended strictly for internal use in a library or project.
-It is not a guaranteed part of the API that a library offers.
+In many cases, names used in libraries or projects are intended for strict internal use.
+They aren't a guaranteed part of APIs offered by these libraries.
-It is helpful to clearly indicate that this is the case when naming functions and operations so that accidental dependencies on internal-only code are made obvious.
+It is helpful therefore to clearly indicate that this is the case.
+Do this at the time that you name functions and operations.
+This ensures that accidental dependencies on internal-only code are made obvious.
-There are operations and functions that aren't intended for direct use.
-They can be used by a matching callable which acts by partial application.
-Then consider using a name that starts with the `internal` keyword for the callable that is partially applied.
+When an operation or function is intended for a matching callable which acts by partial application, we recommend that you use a name that starts with the `internal` keyword.

 # [Guidance](#tab/guidance)

 We recommend:

-- When functions, operations, or user-defined types are not part of the public API for a Q# library or program, mark it as internal by placing the `internal` keyword before the `function`, `operation`, or `newtype` declaration.
+- When functions, operations, and user-defined types are not part of the public API for a Q# library or program, mark them as internal by placing the `internal` keyword before `function`, `operation`, and `newtype` declarations.

 # [Examples](#tab/examples)